GhostWriters/docker-packt-cli/README.md

 ## Volumes and variables ##

 Volumes:
-  - /config, where we can find a configFile.cfg, where log is stored, where google auth details go
+  - /config, where we can find the configFile.cfg and log file
   - /data, where files are downloaded to

 OPTIONAL Variables: